Bachtiarbagus/Piece_of_thoughts/src/content/writing/green-hydrogen-promise-limits-reality.md

 ---
 title: "Green Hydrogen: Promise, Limits & Reality"
-description: "Notes on where green hydrogen makes sense—and where it may not."
+description: "Notes on where green hydrogen makes sense, where it struggles, and why the useful question is often about system fit."
-date: 2026-08-15
+date: 2026-08-17
 category: "Energy & Climate"
 featured: false
 draft: false
 ---

+> **Working note.** A placeholder for a future long-form essay.

+## The promise

-Hydrogen is often presented as a universal solution for decarbonisation.
-A more useful question is where its particular physical and economic characteristics make it genuinely valuable.
+Green hydrogen is often presented as a versatile tool for decarbonisation.
+Its strongest case, however, is likely to be in applications where direct electrification is difficult.

+## The limits

+Hydrogen production, compression, storage and conversion can involve substantial energy losses.
+That does not make hydrogen useless; it makes system context important.

-## A working question
+## The useful question

-Instead of asking whether hydrogen is “the future”, we can ask which applications are difficult to electrify directly and whether hydrogen can solve a specific problem at an acceptable cost.

-This is a placeholder for a future essay.
+Rather than asking whether hydrogen is “the future,” a better question is: **where does hydrogen create more value than the alternatives?**

+That question will be explored in the full essay.